chassing/automated-actions/settings.md

   * **Impact**: Incorrect configuration can lead to issues with client communication and OIDC redirects.

 * **`AA_ROOT_PATH`**:
   * **Description**: If the application is served under a sub-path (e.g., `/automated-actions`), this setting specifies that path.
-Onyl needed when running behind a reverse proxy.
+Only needed when running behind a reverse proxy.
   * **Default**: `""` (empty string)
   * **Impact**: Misconfiguration can lead to 404 errors as FastAPI won't be able to match routes correctly.